Serious Allergic Reactions (Anaphylaxis)

 The most common signs that someone might have anaphylaxis after exposure to an allergen are:

-- tightness in the throat or feeling like the throat or airways are closing
+- throat tightness or feeling like the throat or airways are closing

 - hoarseness or trouble speaking